codethief/tuor/README.md

 # Tuor – strong sandboxing for AI agents
 Tuor is a command line tool to spawn microVM-based sandboxes that you can run your coding agent or other workloads in.
-Under the hood, Tuor uses [Gondolin](https://github.com/earendil-works/gondolin) for the actual sandbox and largely provides a convenience wrapper.
+Under the hood, Tuor uses the excellent [Gondolin](https://github.com/earendil-works/gondolin) for the actual sandbox and largely provides a convenience wrapper (config schema & lookup) and a few other niceties (overlayfs, hide specific files within mounts, Nix mode, etc.).

-Tuor is still experimental and what "convenience" looks like exactly is still to be seen – part of building Tuor is figuring that out.
-For now I'm just trying to scratch my own itch and get something halfway decent working that integrates nicely with my personal workflow.
+## What is Tuor's raison d'être?
+There are relatively few agent sandboxing solutions out there that provide strong[^1] virtualization-based isolation (see "similar projects" below).
+Among those, I have really liked Gondolin but since it's mostly just an SDK, to me the final step – a good UI – was still missing.
+Tuor is trying to fill this gap.

+None of the features Tuor provides on top of Gondolin are particularly difficult to build.
+But they're still cumbersome if you (or everyone in your organization) need to build them every single time.

+## Project status
+Tuor is **experimental** and config schema and feature set might change at any time, while I'm still trying to figure out what works best for my own workflow.

 ## Features